sairamkiran9/AttnGAN-trans/README.md

 <h1> AttnGAN<sub>TRANS</sub> </h1>

-Implementation of Pytorch for recreating the key results of the AttnGAN<sub>TRANS</SUB> models in the paper <a href=""> Transformer Models for Enhancing AttnGAN based Text to Image Generation </a> by S Naveen, M S S Ram Kiran, M Indupriya, T V Manikanta and P V Sudeep.<br>
+Implementation of Pytorch for recreating the key results of the AttnGAN<sub>TRANS</SUB> models in the paper <a href=""> Transformer Models for Enhancing AttnGAN based Text to Image Generation </a> by S. Naveen, M. S. S. Ram Kiran, M. Indupriya, T. V. Manikanta and P. V. Sudeep.<br>

 <img src="./resource/imgs/Architecture.png" width="950px">